jiajiagao1231/electrooptical-materials/README.md

 1. **Define the Appropriate Resources**
    - Click on the "Resources" button on the top right side of Simstack.
-   - Define your needed processors by changing the value in the "cpus_per_node" box and allocate enough memory in the "memory" field.
+   - Define your needed processors by changing the value in the "cpus_per_node" box and allocating enough memory in the "memory" field.
    - Adjust the walltime, which is the time limit you need to run your calculation.
 The more complicated the structure, the more time you should assign.
    - Please leave the rest of the parameters unchanged.